Itai-Nelken/BalenaEtcher-arm/README.md

 ```sh
 sudo apt install -y --fix-broken the-file-name.deb
 ```
-but replace `the-file-name.deb` with the path and name of the .deb file you downloaded (E.G. /home/$USER/Downloads/etcher.deb).
+but replace `the-file-name.deb` with the name of the .deb file you downloaded (or path to it).
 >**explanation:**<br> the `-y` flag tells `apt` to answer yes to all questions,<br> `--fix-broken` tells `apt` to install any needed dependencies.

 ## compile